Henry Poydar's avatar

 👋 Hi there!

-I've worked at every size of company you can imagine: bootstrapped startups where I was the entire engineering team, mid-stage companies figuring out how to scale without losing their minds, and global public companies where a single decision winds through seventeen meetings before anyone writes a line of code.
-Each one taught me something the others couldn't.
+I've worked at every size of company you can imagine.
+Bootstrapped startups where I was the entire engineering team.
+Mid-stage companies figuring out how to scale.
+Global public companies where a single decision threads through a labyrinth of meetings before anyone writes a line of code.

-But here's the thing I keep coming back to (that you already know): the hard part of building software is never the software.
-It's the space between people.
+The thing I keep coming back to: the hard part of building software is never the software.
+It's the space between teammates.
 The misread priority.
 The update that never made it to the person who needed it most.
-The meeting that could have been a sentence.
-(Or the sentence that should have been extended into a deep meeting.)
+The clichéd "meeting that could have been an email."
 I spent years watching talented teams slow themselves down with their own coordination overhead, and I started to think there had to be a better way.

-And now the problem is getting bigger.
-AI is automating execution fast — agents build agents, and natural language is removing barriers previously overcome through UIs.
-But as execution disappears as a bottleneck, coordination and holistic context distribution becomes the real challenge.
-Agents are getting dropped into orgs left and right, but 77% of enterprises can't scale them past a pilot.
-The failure mode is always the same: autonomous work expensively and exponentially departs from what the team needs.
-The coordination layer for human+agent teams doesn't exist yet.
+Now the problem is getting much bigger.
+AI is automating execution fast, with agents taking on more workflows, and natural language replacing interfaces.
+As execution disappears as a bottleneck, coordination becomes the real constraint.
+Agents need the same real-time context and coordination that people do, and that's why most enterprises can't scale AI agents past a pilot.
+The failure mode is always the same: autonomous work drifts expensively from what the team actually needs.

-So we're building it.
-I founded Steady with people I trust: remote-work veterans from Sapient, Basecamp, and GitLab who'd seen the same problems from different angles.
-Steady is the coordination layer for human+agent teams.
-It keeps plans connected to progress and teammates — human and AI — connected to each other through shared, real-time context.
-No meetings, no dashboards, no chat thread archaeology.
-Teams will soon be working alongside agents as teammates, not just as personal assistants.
-We're building the system that makes that work.
+That's why I founded Steady with people I trust: remote-work veterans from Sapient, Basecamp, and GitLab who've seen the same problems from different angles.
+Steady is the human-agent teamwork OS: it connects plans to progress and keeps teammates (both human and agent) in sync through shared, real-time context.
+The result?
+High-performing teams that ship the right work faster, not just more of it.